Realize that everything connects to everything else.

 Example: Medical Device Organization

 An Agile Executive Team is formed within a medical device organization focused on penetrating existing markets in more innovative, data-empowered ways.
 The CEO, VP of Regulatory, Chief Product Officer, VP of Engineering, and CFO meet together after their personal tipping point.
 They’ve recognized that the company’s employees are acting in silos, and they must visibly show up as a team to meet their strategic goals of utilizing new Agile methods to increase delivery in their highly regulated environment.
 The CEO shares openly that they will need good facilitation to help keep their conversations on track.
 The VP of Engineering recommends utilizing the same model they expect of their teams.
-They pull in a trusted Scrum Master to maintain confidentiality when needed and keep them focused.
+They pull in a trusted SM/TC to maintain confidentiality when needed and keep them focused.
 Within three months, the organization’s employees follow their example and break down old barriers.
 As a nice side effect, the Agile Executive Team is now meeting once a month with their direct reports, also forming as Agile Teams, to open communication and take action about blockers to the organizational flow.
 This has already resulted in a value-focused, cross-functional assessment of their entire set of regulatory policies and procedures, eliminating significant areas of waste and increasing employee engagement.

 Building the Agile Enterprise